FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 ## Retrieving more information about the authenticated user

-Since we have the access token, and have stored it securely, the last thing we need to do is to use the token to get user data from FusionAuth.
+Since we have the access token, and have stored it securely, we can now get user data from FusionAuth.

-Create a new function named `getUser`.
-In it, we'll construct the URL and retrieve the access token, then we'll make a call to the standard `/oauth2/userinfo` endpoint.
-The code stores the response data as shown in the code snippet below:
+Create a new function called `getUser`.
+In it, we'll construct a URL and retrieve the access token from our storage, then we'll make a call to a standard endpoint to get user information.
+The code then stores the response data.

 ```javascript
 //...